Ramabai Ambedkar

-Ramabai Bhimrao Ambedkar (7 February 1898 – 27 May 1935) was the first wife of B. R. Ambedkar, who said her support was instrumental in helping him pursue his higher education and his true potential.
-She has been the subject of a number of biographical movies and books.
-A number of landmarks across India have been named after her.
+Ramabai Bhimrao Ambedkar (7 February 1894 – 27 May 1935) was the wife of B. R. Ambedkar, who said her support was instrumental in helping him pursue his higher education and his true potential.
+She has been the subject of many biographical movies and books.
+Several landmarks across India have been named after her.
 She is also known as Ramai (Mother Rama).

 Early life

 Ramabai was born in a poor family to Bhiku Dhotre (Valangkar) and Rukmini.
 She lived with her three sisters and a brother, Shankar, in the Mahapura locality within the village of Vanand near Dapoli Ratnagiri.
 Her father earned his livelihood by carrying baskets of fish from Harnai Bunder & Dabhol harbour to the market.
 Her mother died when she was young and, after her father also died, her uncles Valangkar and Govindpurkar took the children to Bombay to live with them in Byculla market.

 Marriage

-Ramabai married Ambedkar in 1906 in a very simple ceremony in the vegetable market of Byculla, Mumbai.
-At the time, Ambedkar was aged 15 and Ramabai was Eight.
+Ramabai married Bheemrao in 4 April 1906 in a very simple ceremony in the vegetable market of Byculla, Mumbai.
+Like her spouse Dr. Ambedkar, exact birth year of Mrs. Ramabai is not documented.
+Older records tell varied birth date and year.
+Mr. Dhananjay Kheer tells age Nine at which she was married to Bheemrao.
+At the time, Ambedkar was aged 15 and Ramabai was Nine.
+Some records tell she was 12 and Bheemrao was 15.
 His affectionate name for her was "Rāmu", while she called him "Saheb".
 They had five children – Yashwant, Gangadhar, Ramesh, Indu (daughter) and Rajratna.
 Apart from Yashwant (1912–1977), the other four died in their childhood.